 That first smile changes everything.

-It gets tough, but once your baby starts smiling at you at around 6 weeks or so, it makes everything so much more enjoyable and worth it.
+It gets tough, but once the milestones like smiling kick in (at around 6 weeks no less), it makes everything so much more enjoyable and worth it.
 Plus, after that, every day’s a new adventure.
 They’ll start raising their head, cooing, grabbing stuff… it’ll never be boring again!

 A good diet and time to relax are essential.